Thereuopoda longicornis

 Thereuopoda longicornis, also known as the long-legged centipede, is a species of centipede in the Scutigeridae family.
-It was first described in 1793 by Danish zoologist Johan Christian Fabricius.
+It was first described in 1793 by Johan Christian Fabricius.

 Distribution

 The species has a wide range through southern and south-eastern Asia, extending to Queensland in north-eastern Australia.

-Behaviour
+Behavior

 The centipedes are solitary terrestrial predators that inhabit plant litter and soil.